OpenBotsAI/OpenBots.Documentation/OpenBots Server/Open Source Design Documentation/Storage Component/StorageComponentDesignDocument.md

 **Design**

-- Overview: The overall structure uses the FilesController and / or DrivesController to allow the user to make a web request for either the entire list of files/folders within a drive or folder or details of an individual file or folder, or the entire list of drives within an organization.
+- Overview: The overall structure uses the FilesController and/or DrivesController to allow the user to make a web request for either the entire list of files/folders within a drive or folder or details of an individual file or folder, or the entire list of drives within an organization.
 If the user requests access to the entire list of files, folders, or drives, the request goes to the FilesController or DrivesController, which may use the FileManager (which can call the LocalFileStorageAdapter), and then calls the StorageFileRepository, StorageFolderRepository, or StorageDriveRepository for access to the appropriate data from the Server.
 If the request is valid, the data will be sent back to the user in the view.
 If the request is invalid, the user will receive an error message stating that the files, folders, or drives could not be found.
 The same process will occur when the user requests the file, folder, or server details as well as add, edit, delete, or export a file or folder.
 - Proposed Solution:
   - User Interface:
     - Dashboard